evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 Contents pages
 --------------

-Contents pages - typically a home page and any landing pages - provide an oversight of the material they encompass.
+Contents pages - typically a home page and any landing pages - provide an overview of the material they encompass.

 There is an art to creating a good contents page.
 The experience they give the users deserves careful consideration.